top of page

 I. The Challenge: Stakeholder Constraints vs. User Clarity

-• Ambiguity: Power users with multiple devices were confused about which hardware required action.
+• User Cognitive Load: Power users managing multiple devices faced ambiguity, as generic labels failed to specify which hardware required immediate action.

 II.
 Agile Strategy & Technical Discovery

-• Cross-Functional Collaboration: Partnered with Backend Engineering to investigate system metadata.
-We discovered the system could dynamically identify and surface the specific Device Name (e.g., "Janiessa’s Galaxy S24").
+• Cross-Functional Deep Dive: I partnered with Backend Engineering to audit system metadata.
+Our investigation revealed that the architecture could dynamically surface specific Device Name strings (e.g., "Janiessa’s Galaxy S24"), offering a path toward personalization that had been overlooked.

 Initial Constraint